Top Republican on foreign affairs committee slams Biden over 'unmitigated disaster' in Afghanistan | CNN Politics

 The top Republican on the House Foreign Affairs Committee slammed the Biden administration over the rapidly deteriorating situation in Afghanistan on Sunday, calling it an “unmitigated disaster of epic proportions” that could lead to dire consequences.

-“I think the secretary has been devoid of reality this whole time, since the decision was made in May.
+“I think the secretary has been devoid of reality this whole time since the decision was made in May.
 I think it’s an unmitigated disaster of epic proportions,” Texas Rep. Michael McCaul told CNN’s Jake Tapper on “State of the Union,” referring to Secretary of State Antony Blinken.

 “And I think the President – this is going to be a stain on this President and this presidency.
 And I think he’s going to have blood on his hands for what they did,” McCaul said, adding later that he thinks Afghanistan is going to go back “to a pre-9/11 state – a breeding ground for terrorism.”

-Note: CORRECTION: An earlier version of this story misstated Liz Cheney’s state.
-She is from Wyoming.